Hair That Holds: Top Styles for Gymnastics Practices and Competitions

 Why gymnasts love it:

-• Fast and low-effort—perfect for conditioning or home practice.
+• Fast and functional, ideal for conditioning or at-home practice.

-• Can be redone in seconds if it loosens.
+• Can be fixed or redone in seconds.

 5. Twisted Buns (Single or Double)

-These buns are formed by twisting sections of hair before wrapping them into one or two coiled buns.
+Sections of hair are twisted before being wrapped into one or two buns.

 Why gymnasts love it: